Go one page back to find out how to enter in each event.

 The race presentation is held at the Charlotte Pass hotel providing a quick and easy step from the finish line to warmth with plenty of time to discuss the race that was.
 For those who don't want to catch the

 This is a handicap start where skiers previous results are taken into account e.g. the fastest skier starts last.
-After the event as part of the entry fee, the Sundeck Hotel puts on a great lunch & drinks.
+After the event as part of the entry fee, food will be served at the Nordic Shelter.

 This is also a fundraising event where all monies go towards XC Skiing.
 Many thanks go to Cliff Wallis of the Sundeck Hotel for running and financing this event.